tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 The resulting value of origin_name is used by the Issuer to determine which rate-limit values to send to the Attester for enforcement.
 If the decrypted origin_name is the empty string "", the Issuer applies a cross-origin rate-limit policy, if supported.
+If the decrypted origin_name is the empty string "" and the Issuer does not support cross-origin rate limiting, then it MUST abort the protocol as described in {{request-two}}.

 # Anonymous Issuer Origin ID Computation {#anon-issuer-origin-id}